smcnaught/The-C-Player-s-Guide-Practice-Problems/reference-guide.md

 `11`

 What is the difference between float, double and decimal?
-`float uses 4 bytes, double uses 8 bytes, decimal uses 16 bytes` `float and double are faster`
+- `float uses 4 bytes, double uses 8 bytes, decimal uses 16 bytes`
+- `float and double are faster`
-`decimal is more precise`
+- `decimal is more precise`
-`float uses the fewest bytes and it's precision level is good enough most the time` `append 'f' to make float, 'm' to make decimal`
+- `float uses the fewest bytes and it's precision level is good enough most the time`
+- `append 'f' to make float, 'm' to make decimal`

 If you are doing something that requires mathematical precision which type is the best?
 `decimal`

-What is the difference between signed and unsigned types?
+What is the difference between signed and unsigned numeric types?
 `**Signed** types store positive and negative numbers. **Unsigned** types store only positive numbers, but store twice as many`
 `Examples of signed types: short, int, and long, sbyte` `Examples of unsigned types: ushort, uint, and ulong, byte`